 In the southernmost corner of North Carolina is one of the South's best kept secrets.
-There is definitely delightful life between the more well-known Wilmington and livelier, busy Myrtle Beach, and here it is serene and scenic.
-From the Cape Fear River, reaching down to the South Carolina border, North Carolina's Brunswick Islands beckons softly.
+From the Cape Fear River, reaching down to the South Carolina border, North Carolina's Brunswick Islands beckon softly.
 Five barrier islands - Sunset Beach, Ocean Isle Beach, Holden Beach, Oak Island and Bald Head Island provide 45 miles of wide, stunning beaches for the perfect beach vacation.
-Picturesque Southern small towns like Southport, Calabash, Shallotte and Leland draw visitors with family-owned, one-of-a-kind restaurants, galleries and shops to make the area one of the best vacation destinations along the North Carolina coast.
-Adding a temperate climate ideal for year-round sports, dining, tournaments and festivals along with fun forts, lighthouses and historic architecture, the stage is set for a perfect coastal getaway.
+Picturesque southern small towns like Southport, Calabash, Shallotte and Leland draw visitors with family-owned, one-of-akind restaurants, galleries and shops to make the area one of the best vacation destinations along the North Carolina coast.
+Adding a temperate climate ideal for yearround sports, dining, tournaments and festivals along with fun forts, lighthouses and historic architecture, the stage is set for a perfect coastal getaway.
 Toss in boating, fishing and golfing, and the trip is instantly reminiscent of yesteryear's beach vacation.
 Families fall so in love with North Carolina's Brunswick Islands that they return year after year, generation after generation.